-This intimate portrait of a working class professional, a scholar actor of intense intuitive power, and a woman beloved around the world, culminates on the steps of the Dukakis’ humble ancestral home in Pelopi Lesbos.
-Here Olympia chats in Greek to a chorus of traditional local women seated outside, who pour on her love and earthy wisdom.
-Olympia is moved to tears.
+This intimate portrait of a working class professional, a scholar actor of intense intuitive power, and a woman beloved around the world, culminates on the steps of the Dukakis’ humble ancestral home in Lesbos, Greece.
+Here we see Olympia's life come full circle both personal and professional.

 Incandescent and unforgettable, Olympia is a must-see documentary for anyone seeking to reignite their love of drama and their love of life.